anDevRom/nodejs2022Q2-service/README.md

 ## Logging

-Log files stored in logs directory
+Log files stored in logs directory in root (need to create)

 Types of log file:
 - http_log (OK responses)